sahid/uosp/README.md

 ## Important considerations

-Most of them are actually wrapper until to write everything in pure Rust. *You may need to install dependencies.*
+Most of them are wrapper until to write everything in pure Rust. *You may need to install dependencies.*

 see: debian/control